Virginia will officially start vaccinations for kids 12 and up following CDC's go ahead

 Clinical trials showed a 100% efficacy rate, meaning the vaccine protected children against the virus, hospitalization and death.
 Side effects of the vaccine remain consistent with what older adults have experienced, which is fatigue, arm soreness, headaches and chills.

 The benefits outweigh the risks as COVID hospitalizations among younger adults are increasing even as case rates drop.
-In Virginia, 102,682 children have been infected, which is 15.5% of the state's total cases; at least 546 have been hospitalized; four have died.
+In Virginia, 102,682 children have been infected, which is 15.5% of the state’s total cases; at least 546 have been hospitalized and four have died.

 Where can adolescents access a vaccine?